LeadroyaL/StaticSymbolRepair/README.md

-# staticRepairSymbol
+# StaticRepairSymbol
-use bindiff to repair symbol of static-linked file
+Use bindiff to repair symbol of static-linked file